barend-erasmus/k-nearest-neighbors-algorithm/README.md

 | Vodka          | 8.0622   | Hard Drink    |

-When using the kNN algorithm we need to specify a k-Factor.
+When using the k-NN algorithm we need to specify a k-Factor.
 This will determine how many of the nearest neighbours are taken into the calculation.
 In this example we'll use a k-Factor of 3.

 We can now calculate the various probabilities by using only the nearest 3 neighbours.